 - Now Windows will check the memory automatically.
 Wait till the testing 100% completes.

 The missing or corrupted system file can always cause blue screen error.
 Run System File Checker to scan and repair the missing or corrupted system files when UNEXPECTED_KERNEL_MODE_TRAP appears.

-On your keyboard, press Windows key + X key together to open quick-access menu.
+- On your keyboard, press the Windows logo key + X together to open the quick-access menu.

-Click Check for updates on the right pane of poping-up window.
+- Click Check for updates on the right pane of the pop-up window.

 Go on to follow the on-screen instructions to install the updates.